work7z/LafTools/README.md

 -----------------------------------------------
 ```

-### Build
+## Build
 this part will be updated once MVP is released.
 > if you encounter any issue when you are developing LafTools or building your binary, please contact us at any time.

-## 🙋 Cool!
-So is it a free software?
+# 🙋 Is it a free software?

-Yes, you can follow the license but please notice that open-source software does not mean it’s a free service.
+Yes, it is open-source software, and you can use it following the terms of the license.
+However, please note that being open-source does not necessarily mean it's entirely free of charge.
+While most tools can be used for free, some may incur charges related to API usage and server costs.

-It’s a PAID service if you’re a regular user.

-It’s a FREE service if you’re a contributor.

-Nearly all commercial companies will adopt a closed source code strategy to ensure their trade secrets will not be theft from.
+Meanwhile, nearly all commercial companies will adopt a closed source code strategy to ensure their trade secrets will not be stolen.
 But since we are developing a toolbox product, which usually stands closer to your private data.
-For the sake of your private documents and to solace your worries while using this toolbox,  we think it’s better to provide all source codes for you to review.
+For the sake of your private documents and to alleviate your worries while using this toolbox, we think it’s better to provide all source codes for you to review, and we welcome developers to contribute to this project.

-Also, we believe the source codes we provided as trade secrets in our team will not be theft as it's being safeguarded by the license we have chosen from the first day on.

 ## 🎗 Pricing or Contribution